-A Senior Fellow with Seattle’s Discovery Institute and Professor at Southwestern Seminary, William Dembski is a leading theorist for intelligent design.
+A senior fellow with Seattle’s Discovery Institute and research scientist with the Evolutionary Informatics Lab, William Dembski is a leading theorist for intelligent design.
 He has published articles in mathematics, engineering, philosophy, and theology journals and authored/edited over 20 books.
 In The Design Inference: Eliminating Chance Through Small Probabilities (Cambridge University Press, 1998), the first book on intelligent design published by a major university press, he analyzed the connections linking chance, probability, and intelligent causation.
 In 2000, he founded the first intelligent design think-tank at a research university, Baylor’s Michael Polanyi Center.
 He lectures widely on intelligent design and has appeared on various radio and television programs, including ABC’s Nightline and Jon Stewart’s The Daily Show.
 [Photograph courtesy of Laszlo Bencze.]

 TheBestSchools: Thank you for allowing us to interview you for TheBestSchools.org.
 You are a mathematician, philosopher, theologian, prolific author, and one of the leading lights of the intelligent design (ID) movement, which has mounted a very public and highly controversial attack on mainstream neo-Darwinian evolutionary theory—so we have a lot of ground to cover.